dBeker/CSharp-Plugin/README.md

 * <b>MefAuthentication</b> : This is the implementation of contracts defined in <b>MefInterface</b>.

-To define which method is implementation of an interface, two attributes are used: `ImportAttribute` and `ExportAttribute`.
+To define the bindings for MEF, two attributes are used: `ImportAttribute` and `ExportAttribute`.

 In the following example, the line `[Import(typeof(IAuthenticationManager))]` informs that Authentication object has to be initialized with type `IAuthenticationManager` while composing the class.
 If a property is marked to be imported, the property has to be public.

 ```